NikosBakalis/e-recruit_DB_GUI/README.md

 1) Ιn-depth knowledge of JDBC
 Connection between UI and Batabase
 Creation of a working log-in system
-Changes and fill the DB via textfields, comboboxes, lists, etc from the UI.
+Changes and populate the DB via textfields, comboboxes, lists, etc from the UI.

 2) Gain MySQL DataBase knowledge